AzumattDev/WardIsLove/README.md

 >     - The default expiration is 300 in-game days.
 > - Bubble color changes now saved and synced with clients
 > - Some hover text fixes
 > - Pushout Creatures/Players code changed to use collider and not code.
 BUBBLE MUST BE ON!
-I will find a way to make it to where it doesn't need to be in the next version.
 (If they are already inside your bubble, you deal with the consequences).
 This change also means that if the bubble is on, it blocks arrows and other projectiles.
 > - Default wards removed, players cannot build it anymore.
 Any vanilla wards will be "off" by default.
 > - When the bubble causes the ward to reach half health, the bubble turns off to allow raiding of bases.
 (Default ward health will be x5 of original.
 It's now set to 5000hp)
 > - Admin wards have a really long expire date (50k)